gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

  *q*    use one of eax, ebx, ecx, edx, esi or edi
  ====== ==========================================

-The full set of constraints is described in the gcc and ``as`` documentation; note that it is possible to combine certain constraints in one constraint string.
+The full set of constraints is described in the ``gcc`` and ``as`` documentation; note that you can combine certain constraints into one constraint string.

 You specify the association of an output variable with an assembler operand through the :samp:`%{n}` notation, where *n* is a non-negative